Centro Exhibitions

 The Centro offers a gallery space for emerging and experienced artists to showcase their work to the San Diego / Tijuana Region and international visitors.
 Our volunteer curators bring diverse artistic visions to life.
 We feature exciting new exhibits and recurring ones, such as Day of the Dead and Enero Zapatista.
 Each exhibit opens with a reception where you can meet the artists, enjoy live entertainment, purchase artwork, and support local talent.
 Most exhibits are free, donation-based, or offered on a sliding scale.

-EXHIBIT on view
+EXHIBIT on view March 14 -may 3 2026

 PREVIOUS Exhibits